devlace/azure-databricks-storage/README.md

 |---|---|---|---|---|---|

 **This will depend on where Spark Configuration is set.
-This is typically set on the SparkSession of the running notebook and therefore scoped to only that SparkSession. *
+This is typically set on the SparkSession of the running notebook and therefore scoped to only that SparkSession.*

 ****IMPORTANT NOTE on Authorization requirements**

-You need to assigned specifically either of the following RBAC roles to the Service Principal or User.
+You need to assign specifically either of the following RBAC roles to the Service Principal or User.
 See [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal) for more information.
 - Storage Blob Data Owner
 - Storage Blob Data Contributor
 - Storage Blob Data Reader